liangzheng816/OfficeDocs-SharePoint/migration/mm-fileshare-copy-to-migrations.md

 # Step 3: Copy to migrations for file share migration

-After a file share has been scanned and determined ready, add it to your migration list.
+After a file share is scanned and determined to be ready, add it to your migration list.

 1. Highlight one or rows from the scanned list.
 From the menu bar, select **Copy to migrations**.